Technology is no panacea

 - All Firefox users get California's CCPA privacy rights to delete personal data »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

-Issue 1/2020: Technology is no panacea was compiled by Dr Justin Pyvis and delivered on 06 January, 2020.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to his Keybase or Twitter account.
+Issue 59: Technology is no panacea was compiled by Justin Pyvis and delivered on 06 January 2020.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.